-Nuclear medicine uses small amounts of radio-pharmaceutical that is injected and then used to image an organ system or specific part of the body.
+Nuclear medicine uses small amounts of radio-pharmaceutical that is injected and then used to provide an image of an organ system or a specific part of the body.
 Imaging is performed with a special camera known as a gamma camera.
-After the injection imaging is sometimes performed immediately.
+After the injection, imaging is sometimes performed immediately.
 Other studies require delayed imaging after a few hours or even overnight.
 You will be instructed about the specifics during the imaging process itself.
 Depending on your exam, you may require some preparation.
 You may have already received prep instructions (a prep sheet or a text message).
 If you have any questions, you may talk to a central booking agent at (780) 669-2222, or toll-free at 1-866-771-9446.

 Planning your next appointment?
 Learn more about nuclear medicine exam preparation and find the clinic most convenient for you